VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 Templates doesn't break existing code.
 And in C++ even now*(year 2019)* many projects are written without usage of any library.
 For some reason C++ developers like to implement everything by themselves.
-Any way first release of STL(Standard Template Library) where generic code really necessary was at 1992, and library code based on templates.
+Anyway first release of STL(Standard Template Library) where generic code really necessary was at 1992, and library code based on templates.

 #### Advantages {#cpp_templates_advantages}